Dreaming Out Loud: Background

-OneRepublic is a pop rock band formed in Los Angeles in 2002.
-The band, which was formed in Colorado by Ryan Tedder and high school classmate Zach Filkins, also includes fellow Coloradan, guitarist/keyboardist Drew Brown, drummer Eddie Fisher, and bass/cellist Brent Kutzle.
-They worked in the studio for two and a half years and recorded their first full-length album.
-Two months before their album was due to be released (with "Sleep" as their debut single) in the summer of 2006, they were dropped by Columbia Records.
+OneRepublic were formed in 2002 by Ryan Tedder and his high school classmate Zach Filkins.
+Although the band was officially formed in Los Angeles, its origins trace back to Colorado, where the two musicians began creating music together.
+The lineup was later expanded with the addition of fellow Coloradans Drew Brown, Eddie Fisher, and Brent Kutzle.
+After spending approximately two and a half years developing material in the studio, the band completed their debut album, an alternative rock project that Tedder described as "Jeff Buckley doing Radiohead."
+While lead single "Sleep" was breaking onto alternative radio, two months before their album was due to be released in the summer of 2006, they were dropped by their label, Columbia Records.

 The band was beginning to gain prominence on Myspace, becoming the number-one unsigned act on the site.
 The song "Apologize" was already released on Myspace the same year and achieved 20,000,000 plays.
 This led to the band catching the attention of several labels, including Mosley Music Group which was owned by Timbaland.
 Timbaland liked "Apologize" and created a remixed version of it which appeared on Shock Value in early 2007, and after the song's appearance in a number of American TV dramas, allied with two years of Myspace notoriety, OneRepublic had a number one hit, even without an accompanying album.